-We define creators (as opposed to creatives) as those people who come up with new ideas and actions which grow the business.
+Creators (as opposed to creatives) are those people who come up with new ideas and actions which grow the business.

 Or they create new sales and trade channels, such as with new retailers or setting up an online store.

 Creators are the catalysts for change.
-They’re the most vocal, most visible and most active at putting ideas on the table and bringing ideas to life.
+They’re the most vocal, visible and active at creating ideas and bringing them to life.

-Most creators we know soon realise being creative within existing ‘set’ businesses is hard work.
+Most creators soon realise being creative within existing ‘set’ businesses is hard work.

 Those existing businesses have a history.
 They have a set of control mechanisms which made them the business they are today.

-So, evolutionary marketing innovations like new flavours or pack sizes for example get through business stage-gates (which we’ll come to in a second).
+For example, evolutionary marketing innovations like new flavours or pack sizes get through business stage-gates (which we’ll come to in a second).
 But only because they’re imitations of what’s gone before.